-- Refinement refers to changing experiments or procedures to reduce pain or distress in those animals that must be used. - Examples of refinements include: - New anesthetics that allow rapid induction and reduced recovery times. - New analgesics that provide more extended pain relief postoperatively with less frequent administration. - New bleeding and injection techniques that cause less tissue damage or distress. - Improved surgical techniques that minimize trauma and the length of anesthesia. - Check with the literature and your veterinarian to see if better techniques have evolved that reduce pain or distress on the animals.
+- Refinement refers to changing experiments or procedur pain or distress in those animals that must be used. - nples of refinements include: v anesthetics that allow rapid induction and reduced recovery - New analgesics that provide more extended pain relief ostoperatively with less frequent administration.

+- Check with the literature and your veterinarian to see if better techniques have evolved that reduce pain or distress on the animals.